regulation

 Schizophrenia

-Bristol Myers Squibb Adjunctive MDD trials underway
+Bristol Myers Squibb ARISE adjunctive missed; Alzheimer's trials ongoing

 Phase 3